jagabandhumishra/W2V-E2E-Language-Diarization/README.md

 The installation and training the W2V model during the pretraining and finetuning stage is same as [fairseq-vakyansh](https://github.com/Open-Speech-EkStep/vakyansh-wav2vec2-experimentation)

 #### Extract W2V2 features
-* Download the pretrained [CLSRIL-23](https://github.com/Open-Speech-EkStep/vakyansh-models) pretrained model which is trained on 10,000 hours of speech data.
+* Download the pretrained [CLSRIL-23](https://github.com/Open-Speech-EkStep/vakyansh-models) pretrained model which is trained on approxiametly 10,000 hours of speech data in 23 Indian languages.
 * Download the finetuned model from the link below or train a finetuned model using fairseq-vakyansh

 | model | link    |